 Eligibility for Distinction in the Individual Major

 The criteria and application process for distinction vary by academic area.
 To be eligible for distinction in the Individual Major, students must have developed and successfully completed a coherent, creative, integrative major, which includes an ambitious and well-executed senior project and a richly interconnected web portfolio.
 The major, project, and portfolio must demonstrate significant achievement of the program’s goals for integration of disciplines, methodologies, experiences, and resources.
-Consult the CIS web page “Components of a successful integrative major” for more details.
+Consult “Components of a successful integrative major” for more details.